Funeral Costs & Options in Texas: 2026 Guide

 Visit our Guide to Green Burial Services and Cemeteries in Texas to learn more about arranging a green funeral near you.

 Our online review-based consumer culture has reached the funeral business, and now you can review and compare funeral homes in Texas online.
 Directory sites often include local business reviews, which can help you learn about a funeral or cremation provider.
-As with reviewing any service or product, some common sense and integrity must be employed.
+As with any service or product review, common sense and integrity are required.

-If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
+If you have a complaint against a funeral director or funeral establishment, you should first attempt to resolve it directly with the funeral home concerned.
 You can contact the Texas Funeral Service Commission if you do not reach a satisfactory resolution.
-A formal complaint against a funeral establishment must be put in writing to them and include copies of all documentation from the funeral home.
+A formal complaint against a funeral establishment must be submitted in writing to the funeral home and include copies of all documentation from the funeral home.

 Texas Funeral Service Commission